 The Christmas tree and ornaments is a fine place to begin a Christmas collection.
 We usually have a living room tree, a tiny tree in our dining area and a bedroom tree.
-According to English history, Prince Albert, who was from Germany, brought the tradition of decorating a Christmas tree to England when he married Queen Victoria and soon the tradition spread around the world.
-When selecting collectible antique ornaments the rule of buying what you like and what you can afford applies, but I'd like to offer some tips as to the age of ornaments.
-First, older ornaments were usually designed for small table top Christmas trees, and old ornaments are smaller in size than ornaments made today for larger trees.
-Look for interesting shapes, and for those ornaments that are concave.
+According to English history, Prince Albert, who was from Germany, brought the tradition of decorating a Christmas tree to England when he married Queen Victoria, and soon the tradition spread around the world.
+When selecting collectible antique ornaments, the rule of buying what you like and what you can afford applies, but I'd like to offer some tips as to the age of ornaments.
+First, older ornaments were usually designed for small tabletop Christmas trees, and old ornaments are smaller in size than ornaments made today for larger trees.
+Look for interesting shapes and for those ornaments that are concave.
 Check the tops.
-The loop at the top will be fairly small and the metal should have oxidized to an almost black color.
-Ornaments from the late 1930s and early 1940s sometimes will have plastic loops, since metal was scarce during World War Two.
-Many antique ornaments range in price from $2-6 dollars each, and if the ornament appears too new, there's a good posibility that it is a reproduction.
-There isn't any right or wrong way to hang or display antique ornaments, but I keep my best displayed on a tray, so that guests can pick them up and enjoy looking at them.
+The loop at the top will be fairly small, and the metal should have oxidized to an almost black color.
+Ornaments from the late 1930s and early 1940s sometimes will have plastic loops since metal was scarce during World War Two.
+Many antique ornaments range in price from $2-6 dollars each, and if the ornament appears too new, there's a good possibility that it is a reproduction.
+There isn't any right or wrong way to hang or display antique ornaments, but I keep my best displayed on a tray so that guests can pick them up and enjoy looking at them.

-Also on the tray several of my Christmas antique light bulbs are visible.
-The most common ones to find are snowmen, santas, stars, and Japanese lanterns.
-Because they were produced in fewer quanities than ornaments and sometimes when the light cord or "string" went bad, the whole string of bulbs was thrown away, expect to pay from $10 up for a bulb in good condition.
+Also, on the tray, several of my Christmas antique light bulbs are visible.
+The most common ones to find are snowmen, Santas, stars, and Japanese lanterns.
+Because they were produced in fewer quantities than ornaments, sometimes the light cord or "string" went bad, and the whole string of bulbs was thrown away.
+Expect to pay from $10 up for a bulb in good condition.

 Collecting Christmas Paper Items

-A fairly inexpensive way to begin collecting Christmas items is purchasing Christmas postcards or old Christmas cards.
+A fairly inexpensive way to begin collecting Christmas items is by purchasing Christmas postcards or old Christmas cards.
 These range in price from $2 and up.
 I display mine in antique toast racks.
-A plus of paper items is that they can be photocopied for creating package tags and paper ornaments and place cards and a variety of other Christmas uses.
+A plus of paper items is that they can be photocopied for creating package tags, paper ornaments, place cards and a variety of other Christmas uses.

 Christmas story books, novels with interesting covers and Christmas carol books are inexpensive and available.